-• Scientists' Journals: Show your students examples of published journals some well-known scientists kept in the past.
-Some good examples to use are the journals of Charles Darwin, Henry David Thoreau and Merriweather Lewis & William Clark.
+• Scientists' Journals: show your students examples of published journals some well-known scientists kept in the past.
+Some good examples to use are the journals of Charles Darwin, Henry David Thoreau, and Merriweather Lewis & William Clark.

 Have the students look for examples of interactions between Earth's components in these journals.

-- Completing the plant life cycle: Here are two options for continuing terrarium investigations. - Keep the terrariums undisturbed on the windowsill and have the students discover that the system in the terrarium supports the plants without any further care from them. - 2.
+- Completing the plant life cycle: here are two options for continuing terrarium investigations. - 1.
+Keep the terrariums undisturbed on the windowsill and have the students discover that the system in the terrarium supports the plants without any further care from them. - 2.
 Remove the tops from the terrariums and allow plants to continue growing.
-Depending what time of year you choose for this activity, students might even be able to harvest radishes!
-Note: once you remove the top of the terrarium you will need to start watering it so the soil doesn't dry out. - Observe other members of the radish family: Radishes belong to the family Cruciferae, the cabbage family, which contains about 3,000 species.
+Depending what time of year you choose for this activity, students might even be able to harvest radishes! - Observe other members of the radish family: Radishes belong to the family Cruciferae, the cabbage family, which contains about 3,000 species.
 The family was named Cruciferae because the flowers of plants in this family characteristically have four petals spreading in the form of a cross.
 Farmers and scientists have bred many of the common food plants we eat today from this family (e.g. radishes, turnips, cabbage, cauliflower, and broccoli).
 Bring examples in and discuss the diversity of this plant family with the students. - Literacy Connections: Read a science trade book about plant life cycles to your students.
 Some examples are The Carrot Seed by Ruth Krauss and This Is the Sunflower by Lola M. Schaefer.
-After reading the story, have the children write/draw on a paper that is divided into four parts with the following headings: 1) Title; 2) "The plant in this story grew because it had (for example, soil and rain); 3) The plant would have grown even better if it had (e.g., more sun or more rain); and 4) My favorite part of the story was when .
+After reading the story, have the children write/draw on a paper that is divided into four parts with the following headings: 1) Title; 2) "The plant in this story grew because it had " (for example, soil and rain); 3) "The plant would have grown even better if it had " (e.g., more sun or more rain); and 4) "My favorite part of the story was when "

-The "Earth System in a Bottle Learning Activity" was developed in collaboration with Harold McWilliams and Gillian Puttick from TERC, Cambridge, MA.
+The Earth System in a Bottle Learning Activity was developed in collaboration with Harold McWilliams and Gillian Puttick from TERC, Cambridge, MA.